friedev/apwt/README.md

 ### Contribution ###

 If you want to contribute to the project, I would happy to accept reasonable pull requests.
 Please create JavaDoc comments on any added methods, classes, and constants.
+If you have IntelliJ IDEA, please download the ``APWT.xml`` code style from Downloads and apply it to files you change (default is Ctrl+Alt+L).
 The project also has a [Trello board](https://trello.com/b/oY7z1nm5) that outlines planned features.

 ### Contact ###